chrislaskos/GameStore/README.md

       private static final String PASSWORD = "your_password"; <br />
    </strong>
 <hr />
-This project was also my thesis for the Informatics Engineering department.<br /> <br />
 Steps to optionally create an executable installer for <strong>Windows</strong>: <br />
 -------------------------------------------------------------------------------- <br />
 Follow this <a href="https://netbeans.org/kb/docs/java/native_pkg.html">guide</a> to add <strong>Inno Setup</strong> to the system Path variable and to <br /> <strong>package</strong> the application in an installer for Windows. <br /><br />